Cvrane/ChartReader/README.md

 <h3 align="center">
   <img src="images/DataExtractionExample.png">
 </h3>

-Note that the highlighted numbers (in red) are related to the legend related bounding boxes and WIP to be further processed and removed.

 ## Reporting results
 The results (axes, legends, labels, values, captions and file-names) are written to the Excel sheet.